 How To Increase Law Firm Revenue: Automate Your Sales And Marketing Processes

 Well-planned digital marketing allows you to track leads and automatically add them to your lead management processes.
-Tools like chatbots, web contact forms and social media messages automatically can give you information about leads, such as:
+Tools like chatbots or integrated CRM live chat for law firms, web contact forms and social media messages automatically can give you information about leads, such as:

 - Their name